dapr/docs/daprdocs/content/en/reference/api/service_invocation_api.md

 #### Non-Dapr Endpoint Example

-If the `mathService` service was a non-Dapr application, then it could be invoked using service invocation via an HTTPEndpoint as well as a fully qualified domain name URL.
+If the `mathService` service was a non-Dapr application, then it could be invoked using service invocation via an `HTTPEndpoint` as well as a fully qualified domain name (FQDN) URL.

 ```shell
 curl http://localhost:3500/v1.0/invoke/mathHTTPEndpoint/method/add \